rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 #### Ansible

-[Ansible](https://www.ansible.com) is used to install the EC2 instance
+[Ansible](https://www.ansible.com) is used to install the EC2 instance with a Docker daemon.
+In addition, a PostgreSQL database is created on the RDS instance using `sql/production_like.pgdmp`.

-with a Docker daemon.
-In addition, a PostgreSQL server is installed on the EC2 instance which will host the database that GigaDB uses to manage information abouts its datasets.
-Note that this setup for a staging instance of GigaDB is different to a local GigaDB application whose PostgreSQL database is provided by a custom Docker container.

 You can install Ansible on macOS using [HomeBrew](https://brew.sh) with the command ``brew install ansible``